wrengr/prelude-safeenum/README.md

 [![TravisCI Build Status](https://img.shields.io/travis/wrengr/prelude-safeenum.svg?style=flat)](https://travis-ci.org/wrengr/prelude-safeenum)
 [![CircleCI Build Status](https://circleci.com/gh/wrengr/prelude-safeenum.svg?style=shield&circle-token=b57517657c556be6fd8fca92b843f9e4cffaf8d1)](https://circleci.com/gh/wrengr/prelude-safeenum)

-An alternative to the Prelude's `Enum` class which is safe/total and better captures distinctions like upward vs downward enumerability.
+A redefinition of the Prelude's `Enum` class in order to render it safe.
+That is, the Haskell Language Report defines `pred`, `succ`, `fromEnum`, and `toEnum` to be partial functions when the type is `Bounded`.
+This is unacceptable.
+We define a new type-class hierarchy for enumeration which is safe and also generalizes to cover types which can only be enumerated in one direction.

 ## Install